Isetta-Team/Isetta-Website-Raw/docs/interviews/CaseyMuratori-interview.md

 While working on _[The Witness](http://the-witness.net/)_, I took a pretty massive productivity hit working in that codebase compared to my own.
 There's nothing you can do about that.
 I did build some of my own language in there.
 I put some of my own tools in there over time so that I can be effective, but it was on an on-demand basis.
 There's an entire article I wrote about a time when I had a bug, which only came up because I made a wrong assumption about the math library.
 And that's the reason that I and Jon Blow are both able to write certain types of code quickly - because we both make assumptions about what our math libraries do.
 If we couldn't make those, we'd literally have to read the code for cross-product[^301] or something, every time, to figure out whether it was right-handed or left-handed.
 The process would be much slower and there'd be way more bugs.

-[^301]: Cross product is the 3D math operation where the input is two vectors and the output is one vector that's perpendicular to both input vectors.
+[^301]: **Cross-product** is the 3D math operation where the input is two vectors and the output is one vector that's perpendicular to both input vectors.
 However, the direction of the output vector depends on whether the space is defined as left handed or right handed.

 It's really hard to overstate just how important that is.
 I think a lot of people don't necessarily realize it, because when you program your first engine, you're usually not a very mature programmer.
 If you've never written an engine alone after you've had a lot of experience and are more self-confident in your skills, you may not realize how fast you actually are when everything is done the way you expect, because you've only ever done it at Valve or something where everything works maybe a little bit differently than how you would want it to.
 And so it's a very important thing to be aware of.